jbajic/blog/about.md

 ---
 layout: page
 title: Hi I am Jure,
-permalink: /about/
+permalink: /about
-feature_image: "/images/about_me.png"
 ---

 and I am using this blogsite to share what I have learned,